amaan14999/aslr/README.md

 Step 4: Plug in your Android phone via USB
 Step 5: Enable Developer options on your device
 Step 6: In Developer Options, enable USB debugging.
-Step 7: Now click on the run button in you Android Studio to run the application on your phone
+Step 7: Now click on the run button in your Android Studio to run the application on your phone
 ```
 ## Authors